 There are currently no drugs with proven efficacy for acute inner ear tinnitus or acute inner ear hearing loss.
 In addition, there has been limited historical clinical trial experience generally for the development of drugs to treat these conditions.
 Regulatory authorities in the United States and European Union have not issued definitive guidance as to how to measure the efficacy of treatments for acute inner ear tinnitus or acute inner ear hearing loss, and regulators have not yet established what is required to be demonstrated in a clinical trial in order to signify a clinically meaningful result and/or obtain marketing approval.
-We designed our Phase 3 trials for Keyzilen\ and AM-111 to include endpoints that we believe are clinically justified and meaningful.
-Specifically, with regard to Keyzilen\, the EMA indicated that a statistically significant improvement in tinnitus loudness that is supported by several secondary variables would demonstrate a clinically meaningful result.
+We designed our Phase 3 trials for Keyzilen[®] and Sonsuvi[®] to include endpoints that we believe are clinically justified and meaningful.
+Specifically, with regard to Keyzilen[®], the EMA indicated that a statistically significant improvement in tinnitus loudness that is supported by several secondary variables would demonstrate a clinically meaningful result.
 The FDA indicated that an improvement in tinnitus loudness supported by a co-primary efficacy point, such as the TFI questionnaire, would be clinically meaningful.
-The TACTT2 clinical trial with Keyzilen\ did not meet the two co-primary efficacy endpoints of statistically significant changes in tinnitus loudness and tinnitus burden compared to placebo.
-Further, the preliminary top-line data from the TACTT3 trial indicated that the study did not meet its primary efficacy endpoint of a statistically significant improvement in the Tinnitus Functional Score from baseline to Day 84 in the active treated group compared to placebo either in the overall population or in the otitis media subpopulation.

-With regard to AM-111, the FDA and EMA have indicated that a 10 dB improvement in hearing thresholds is clinically significant, in line with clinical practice.
-However, no product has been approved for marketing based upon such guidance and we cannot be certain that AM-111 will be approved even if it were to demonstrate such results in Phase 3 trials
+With regard to Sonsuvi[®], the FDA and EMA have indicated that a 10 dB improvement in hearing thresholds is clinically significant, in line with clinical practice.
+However, no product has been approved for marketing based upon such guidance and we cannot be certain that Sonsuvi[®] will be approved even if it were to demonstrate such result in further Phase 3 trials.